 It ends up being Mueller.

-And what we see here is Comey is getting special treatment from Mueller and clearly is coordinating his anti-Trump testimony with Mueller, uh, which I think shows and proves what we've been saying all along is that Mueller looks abusively biased and unfair.
+And what we see here is Comey is getting special treatment from Mueller and clearly is coordinating his anti-Trump testimony with Mueller, which I think shows and proves what we've been saying all along is that Mueller looks abusively biased and unfair.

 We have already known that.

-It wasn't verified information, as a matter of law, special counsel law.
+It's a matter of law, special counsel law.

-They have a duty and responsibility to do that, not telling the judge, both in the original application, subsequent applications that, oh, Hillary paid for this, just an asterisk.
+Not telling the judge, both in the original application, subsequent applications, that, oh, Hillary paid for this, just an asterisk.

 Well, it may have a slight political taint to it.